qduong42/42_Inception/README.md

 1. Download/Clone this repo

         git clone https://github.com/qduong42/42_Inception
+2. Start Docker
-2. `cd` into the 42_Inception directory and run `make`
+3. `cd` into the 42_Inception directory and run `make`

         cd 42_Inception
         make
-3. This project includes some secret files to show a functional project right off the bat.
+4. This project includes some secret files to show a functional project right off the bat.
    - Secrets are in srcs/requirements/tools: x.key and x.crt and in srcs/.env
    - REPLACE with your own .env and .key and .crt and add them to .gitignore or use git secret.
    - ENV Variables are used in Dockerfiles and docker-compose.yml file to ensure you can change secrets as you want.